testflows/TestFlows-Core/testflows/combinatorics/README.md

 The `permutations(iterable, r=None)` function can be used to calculate the r-length permutations of elements for a given iterable.

 > Permutations are different from `combinations`.
-In a combination the elements
+In a combination, the elements
-> don't have any order but in a permutation elements order is important.
+> don't have any order, but in a permutation, elements order is important.

 For example,